 Video Game Consoles

 This year will be a weird one for consoles.
-We often do see good Black Friday game console deals, but the latest generation of the Xbox and PlayStation are due for release on November 10 and November 12, respectively.
+We often do see good Black Friday game console deals, but the latest generation of the Xbox and PlayStation were released on November 10 and November 12, respectively.
 We aren't expecting to see any deals on these new consoles, and any bundles will likely be full price.
 While you could opt for the previous generation of these consoles to save money, if you're looking forward to any of the new video games coming out within the next couple of years, you'll want the newer consoles.

 The exceptions are the Nintendo Switch and Nintendo Switch Lite.
 These newer consoles are likely to remain Nintendo's top-of-the-line options for the next few years.
 We saw some good discounts on the Nintendo Switch last November, the majority of which earned our Staff Pick designation.